 Use tech to spice up your love life

-Not being able to hug or kiss your partner is hard, but with technology you can enjoy intimate moments together.
+Not being able to hug or kiss your partner is hard, but with technology, you can enjoy intimate moments together.
 Try to avoid mixing regular chats with sexy rendezvous meetings, or you’ll end up losing out on the daily updates.
-Instead, schedule video calls on safe networks or apps to keep your love life blazing and enjoy a long distance hook-up.
+Instead, schedule video calls on safe networks or apps to keep your love life blazing and enjoy a long-distance hook-up.

 Play games online with each other

 Every relationship needs a bit of fun to keep it light and easy.
 There are tons of games you can play online, either together as a team or against each other.
-If neither of you are gamers, try word games, quizzes, work out together, or try other easy ways to have a laugh.
+If neither of you are gamers, try word games, quizzes, work out together, or try other easy ways to laugh.

 Stay in constant touch through instant messaging applications

-Instant messaging apps allow us to be in touch with our loved ones at all times in the day irrespective of the distance.
+Instant messaging apps allow us to be in touch with our loved ones at all times of the day irrespective of the distance.
 Leverage this to your advantage but be respectful of time differences and working hours.